Idknovich/pbm/DOCS.md

 executes the command, arg is name

 ##0x17
-imports python liblary, arg is name, lib must be in tlanslated code by pbm style
+imports python liblary, arg is name, lib must be in tlanslated code by pbm style(suported)

+##0x18
+makes list in reg3 what started with 0, and ended arg